moolinks/hugo-blog-theme/content/authors/admin/_index.md

 ---
 # Display name
-title: Moolink Yang (楊馥寧)🐏
+title: Moolinkyang (吳恩達)

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: SoftWare Engineer Master student
+role: 数据科学家

 # Status emoji
-status: Working hard
+status:
   icon: ☕️

 # Organizations/Affiliations
 organizations:
-  - name: XJTU
+  - name: 腾讯
     url: ''

 # Short bio (displayed in user profile at end of posts)